 - edit history2 · 2%

 This graph did not accrete gradually.
-It is the sum of one backfill and a few leaks that are now sealed.
+It is the sum of one backfill, mostly sealed leaks, and one that still drips.
 Here is where each edge came from, and the current state of that tap:

 Edge provenance · and its status